 European rail freight transport market above previous year’s level

-The positive development in volume sold in European rail freight transport (28, Switzerland and Norway) in 2017 appears to have continued at the beginning of 2018 with markets growing in particular in Poland and Sweden.
+The positive development in volume sold in European rail freight transport (EU 28, Switzerland and Norway) in 2017 appears to have continued at the beginning of 2018 with markets growing in particular in Poland and Sweden.
 Development was supported by strong demand for capital goods and dynamic European trading.
 Positive momentum was generated mainly from transport through the North Sea ports of Antwerp, Rotterdam and Hamburg.
 While combined transport continues to be the growth driver of rail freight transport, the persistent decline in coal shipments is having an adverse effect.

 - Rail freight volume sold in Great Britain declined sig-

 nificantly in the first quarter of 2018.
 This affected all freight divisions, while the decline in coal transport continued, but slowed significantly.
 DB Cargo UK performance also declined; the leading market position was maintained.

 - Rail freight volume sold in Poland again showed a very strong increase in the first quarter of 2018.
 The positive development was supported by an increase in steel, building materials and intermodal transport.
 DB Cargo Polska also recorded dynamic growth, particularly in intermodal and steel transport.